Back to Wayne Faust Home Page

 All rights reserved

 Blow that sax, man.
 Blow it 'til it talks.
 Blow it 'til it bleeds.
 Go all the way.
 Play it like there ain't no tomorrow.

 "What is this thing you call sax?
 Is it some sort of weather device on your home planet of Earth?"

 "I want to know more about this sax.
 Can I explore further?"

 Bodies swayed in the close, humid air at Sloppy Joe's.
-The band was in a tight groove pocket.
+The band was in a tight groove pocket, righteous as rain.
 Al pounded out the back beat on the drums while Saxman stood on a table and wailed, sending pure soul careening around the walls and out through the open windows into the Key West night.
 The jam went on forever; people came from blocks away to listen, strolling up to the windows and moving their hips and feet without even being aware that they were doing it.

-The crowd gathered around Saxman, looking up in adoration to where he was standing, their heads at the level of his crotch.
+The crowd in Sloppy's gathered around Saxman, looking up in adoration to where he was standing, their heads at the level of his crotch.
 It was a sensual thing and people raised their fists and shouted "Go!
 Go!
 Go!"
-A girl in black silk reached up her hand and caressed Saxman's knee.
+A girl in black silk reached out her hand and caressed Saxman's knee.
 Her dress was soaked with sweat; it clung to her body like syrup.
 She swayed to Saxman's groove and it seemed that she was floating up off the floor.
 Her lips parted as if the music was making love to her, throbbing its relentless beat.
 She moved her hand higher on Saxman's leg and Saxman could feel her fingers digging in, trembling on his thigh.
 He played the hell out of the next riff, and the next.
 He bent over and wailed on his horn, practically melting it down.
-The girl's hand moved higher and higher, building to a frenzy.
+And all the while the girl's hand moved higher and higher, building to a frenzy.

 "That was very intense.
 Is it always that way with this sax?"

 "Well, it ain't always as good as that.
 I mean, it's not always Sloppy Joe's.
 Sometimes it's the Holiday Inn in Toledo.
 But yeah, it's pretty hot most of the time."

-"With such intense feelings available to you on Earth, why did you leave it and travel so far?"
+"With such intense feelings available to you on your home planet of Earth, why did you leave it and travel so far?"

 "Oh man, you're askin' the tough questions here.
 There wasn't any work there no more.
 The whole club scene just dried up.
-They got holograms of Boots Randolph down there, complete with sweat.
+They got holograms of Boots Randolph now, just like the real thing, complete with sweat.
 How can I compete with that?"

-Saxman looked out the porthole of the space station.
+Saxman looked beyond the creature and out the porthole of the space station.
 Earth was just passing from view.
 The creature reached out its hand again.

-After the show at Sloppy's, Saxman waited out by the street outside Sloppy's.
-The girl in the syrup dress had stuck a small piece of paper in the pocket of his jeans when he was coming off the stage.
-It said she wanted to meet him there after the show.
+After the show at Sloppy's, Saxman waited out by the street for the girl in the syrup dress.
+She had stuck a small piece of paper in the pocket of his jeans when he was coming off the stage.
+It said she wanted to meet him and told him to wait for her.
 She came around the corner and his heart leaped.
-She was accompanied by three redneck-looking dudes with brass knuckles.
+She was unbelievable.
+She was also accompanied by three redneck-looking dudes with brass knuckles.
 She looked on and laughed as they smashed him bloody and called him 'nigger.'
 He wondered as he passed out if his lip would ever be worth anything again.

 "Did this sort of barbarism happen often?"

 "Too often, I guess.
-Every time I thought I was getting somewhere, some jerk made me feel like an outsider.
+Every time I thought I was getting somewhere, some jerk made me feel like an outsider, you know?

 "And that is why you left?"